Jill Burke

-Jill Burke is a British historian, art historian and writer best known for her work on the art and culture of Renaissance Italy.
+Jill Burke FBA is a British historian, art historian and writer best known for her work on the art and culture of Renaissance Italy.

 She is Professor of Renaissance Visual and Material Culture in the University of Edinburgh School of History, Classics and Archaeology.
 Her work has appeared in The Guardian and The Daily Telegraph, and BBC Radio 4.

 Biography

 Burke was born in Leeds, UK and studied at Benton Park School.
 She completed her undergraduate studies in Modern History at Trinity College Oxford, then went on to an MA and then PhD at Courtauld Institute of Art.

 She was a postdoctoral fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance research 2000–2001 and joined History of Art at the University of Edinburgh as a Research Fellow in 2003, then going on to becoming a lecturer, senior lecturer and chair at Edinburgh College of Art after the 2011 merger between the two institutions.
 She moved to the History department in 2024.